 Imaging studies are not a routine recommendation unless there are concerns for intertemporal or intracranial complications such as mastoiditis, epidural or brain abscess, meningitis, or cholesteatoma.
 CT or MRI may be of assistance.

-Tympanocentesis is rarely indicated but can be of assistance in neonates or toxic appearing children who require culturing due to a higher risk of adverse outcomes.
+Tympanocentesis is rarely indicated but can be of assistance in neonates or toxic appearing children who require culturing due to a higher risk of adverse outcomes, and to provide pain relief.

 Treatment / Management